dzhang32/mac_setup/personal/README.md

-# New Mac setup
+# Mac setup

-Steps for setting up my MacBook pro (Intel, 2019), running Big Sur (11.6.1), for personal use and bioinformatics analyses.
+Steps for setting up my MacBook pro (Intel, 2019), running Sonoma (14.1.2), for personal use and software development.

 ## Install applications